Nutella maker says will brave French tax hike

 More than 100 million jars of Nutella were sold in France alone in 2008, according to Ferrero, whose website says the recipe sold in large quantities across the Western world was invented in the backroom of an Italian pastry shop in 1944.

-The main ingredients are sugar, milk powder, hazelnuts, cocoa, emulsifier, flavoring and palm oil, on which a tax of almost 100 euros per metric tonne is levied in France at the moment.
+The main ingredients are sugar, milk powder, hazelnuts, cocoa, emulsifier, flavouring and palm oil, on which a tax of almost 100 euros per tonne is levied in France at the moment.

 That tax would rise to 400 euros a tonne if the proposal floated by a Senate committee earlier this month secures majority backing in the Senate and in the lower house of parliament, the National Assembly.